exyness/Integral/README.md

 - **Context Awareness**: The assistant understands where you are and suggests relevant actions.
 - **Natural Language**: Just say "Remind me to buy milk tomorrow" or "Spent $50 on groceries" and let AI handle the rest.

-The Dashboard serves as your unified hub with AI-driven insights and visual analytics across all productivity modules, giving you a comprehensive view of your day at a glance.
-Tasks features smart prioritization and zombie task resurrection to manage your workflow effectively with project-based organization.
-Notes provides AI semantic search to chat with your second brain and find connections instantly using RAG technology.
-Time Tracking offers AI focus insights and smart timers that adapt to your deep work patterns with persistent floating widgets.
-The Pomodoro module delivers smart sessions with flow state analytics and productivity tracking for optimal focus management.
-Journal uses RAG vector search to connect daily reflections with past entries and insights for meaningful self-discovery.
-Budget enables smart financial management with visual icons, category tracking, recurring transactions, and RAG-powered expense insights.
-Finally, Accounts provides a secure AI vault with intelligent activity monitoring and usage analytics for credential management.
+### Dashboard
+Unified hub with AI-driven insights and visual analytics across all productivity modules.

+### Tasks
+**Smart Prioritization** and **Zombie Task Resurrection** to manage your workflow effectively with project-based organization.

+### Notes
+**AI Semantic Search** to chat with your second brain and find connections instantly using RAG technology.

+### Time Tracking
+**AI Focus Insights** and smart timers that adapt to your deep work patterns with persistent floating widgets.

+### Pomodoro
+**Smart Pomodoro** sessions with flow state analytics and productivity tracking for optimal focus management.

+### Journal
+**RAG Vector Search** to connect daily reflections with past entries and insights for meaningful self-discovery.

+### Budget
+**Smart Budget Management** with visual icons, category tracking, recurring transactions, and RAG-powered expense insights.

+### Accounts
+**Secure AI Vault** with intelligent activity monitoring and usage analytics for credential management.

 ## Technology Stack